GOP poised to retake Katie Hill's California seat, as Trump-backed candidate wins big in Wisconsin

 TOP REPUBLICAN ISSUES 'CALL TO ARMS,' SAYS DEMS TRYING TO STEAL CALIFORNIA SEAT

+For the GOP, Smith's statement that more votes need to be counted conjured up memories of the 2018 elections, when Republicans saw their early leads in California races shrink to nothing after Election Day, as more and more ballots were counted.
+Some Republicans cried foul and blamed the state's practice of legalized "ballot harvesting," which permits political operatives to pick up voters' ballots en masse and drop them off at polling stations.

+Trump and the National Republican Congressional Committee have claimed Democrats were trying to steal the election in the 25th District with a last-minute move to open up an additional polling station in the district.

-The special election between Garcia and Smith in the 25th District has taken on outsized importance as the only competitive House race in the country in the midst of the coronavirus crisis.
+The contest is the only competitive House race in the country in the midst of the coronavirus crisis.
 It’s seen nationally as a proxy vote on Trump’s leadership and a possible harbinger for November elections.

-And, Trump and the National Republican Congressional Committee had claimed Democrats were trying to steal the election with a last-minute move to open up an additional polling station in the district.

 "Supporters of Mike Garcia are already calling tonight a 'landslide' and saying that he represents the 'first domino' in a line of Republican wins this year," reported The New York Times' Jennifer Medina.